Customize tasks

 They are specified as a comma separated list of disks.
 Each disk is further separated as a space separated triplet (e.g. local-disk 10 SSD) consisting of:

-1. Mount point (absolute path), or local-disk to reference the mount point where Google Cloud will localize files and the task's current working directory will be
+local-diskto reference the mount point where Google Cloud will localize files and the task's current working directory will be - Disk size in GB (rounded to the next 375 GB for LOCAL)

-3. Disk type.
+- Disk type.
 One of: "LOCAL", "SSD", or "HDD" (documentation)

 All tasks launched on Google Cloud must have a local-disk.
 If one is not specified in the runtime section of the task, then a default of local-disk 10 SSD will be used.
 The local-disk will be mounted to /cromwell_root.